Jordan type of full Perazzo algebras: Background material

 In this subsection we quickly recall the construction of the standard graded Artinian Gorenstein algebra associated to a given form.

-Let $R=K[x_0,\ldots,x_N]$ be a polynomial ring and let $S=K_{\mathrm{DP}}[X_0,\ldots,X_N]$ be a divided power algebra, regarded as an $R$-module with the contraction action \cite[Appendix A]{IK}
+Let $R=K[x_0,\ldots,x_N]$ be a polynomial ring and let $\D=K[X_0,\ldots,X_N]$ be a divided power algebra, regarded as an $R$\h{module} with the contraction action \cite[Appendix A]{IK}

-If $I\subset R$ is a homogeneous ideal, the \emph{Macaulay's inverse system} $I^{-1}$ for $I$ is the following $R$-submodule of $S$
+If $I\subset R$ is a homogeneous ideal, the \emph{Macaulay's inverse system} $I^{-1}$ for $I$ is the following $R$\h{submodule} of $\D$

-Conversely, if $M\subset S$ is a graded $R$-submodule, then is a homogeneous ideal in $R$.
+Conversely, if $M\subset \D$ is a graded $R$\h{submodule}, then is a homogeneous ideal in $R$.
 It is well known that there is a bijective correspondence

-Moreover, $I^{-1}$ is a finitely generated $R$-module if and only if $R/I$ is an Artinian ring.
-For any integer $t\ge0$ we have $HF_A(t) =\dim_K(R/I)_t=\dim_K(I^{-1})_t$.
-As a particular case, an Artinian $K$-algebra $A=R/I$ is Gorenstein with socle degree $d$ if and only if $I=\Ann_R(F)=\{f\in R\mid f\circ F=0\}$ for some homogeneous polynomial $F\in S_d$.
+Moreover, $I^{-1}$ is a finitely generated $R$\h{module} if and only if $R/I$ is an Artinian ring.
+For any integer $t\ge0$ we have $HF_{R/I}(t) =\dim_K(R/I)_t=\dim_K(I^{-1})_t$.
+As a particular case, an Artinian $K$\h{algebra} $A=R/I$ is Gorenstein with socle degree $d$ if and only if $I=\Ann_R(F)=\{f\in R\mid f\circ F=0\}$ for some homogeneous polynomial $F\in \D_d$.
 This polynomial, called the \emph{Macaulay dual generator} for $A$, is unique up to a scalar multiple.
 In this context, since $A$ is Gorenstein, we have

 \begin{remark} When \(K\) is a field of characteristic zero, the action just defined can be thought of as differentiation \cite[Example A.5, Appendix A]{IK}.
-In this context, and as a direct application of Macaulay-Matlis duality, for any integer $t\ge 0$ the Artinian Gorenstein algebra associated to the \textit{homogeneous symmetric} polynomial $h_t(X_0,\dots,X_n):=\sum_{i_0+\cdots+i_n=t}X_0^{i_0}\cdots X_n^{i_n}$ in the usual polynomial ring \(K[X_0,\ldots,X_n]\) (see \cite[Section 2]{BMMRN}) is a compressed algebra \cite[Theorem 2.11]{BMMRN}, \cite[Theorem 5.6]{GL}.
-Note that in the divided-power ring \({S=K_{\mathrm{DP}}[X_0,\ldots,X_n]}\) this polynomial takes the form
+In this context, and as a direct application of Macaulay\h{Matlis} duality, for any integer $t\ge 0$ the Artinian Gorenstein algebra associated to the \textit{homogeneous symmetric} polynomial